Human bonding: Human–animal bonding

 In the 19th century, in Bielefeld, Germany, epileptic patients were given the prescription to spend time each day taking care of cats and dogs.
 The contact with the animals was found to reduce the occurrence of seizures.
-As early as the 1920s, people were starting to utilize the human-animal bond not just for healing, but also granting independence through service animals.
+As early as the 1920s, people were starting to utilize the human–animal bond not just for healing, but also granting independence through service animals.
 In 1929, The Seeing Eye Inc. school formed to train guide dogs for the blind in the United States, inspired by dogs being trained to guide World War I veterans in Europe.
 Furthermore, the idea is that the human-animal bond can provide health benefits to humans as the animals "appeal to fundamental human needs for companionship, comfort, and security..."
 In 1980, a team of scientists at the University of Pennsylvania found that human to animal contact was found to reduce the physiological characteristics of stress; specifically, blood pressure, heart rate, respiratory rate, anxiety, and tension were all found to correlate inversely with human–pet bonding.

-In some cases, despite its benefits, the human-animal bond can be used for harmful purposes.
+In some cases, despite its benefits, the human–animal bond can be used for harmful purposes.
 The 1990s saw an increase in social and scientific awareness of the use of companion animals as a tool for domestic violence.
 A 1997 study found that 80% of shelters reported women staying with them had experienced their abuser threatening or harming companion animals as a form of abuse.

-A study in 2003, by the U.S. Department of Defense, based on human-animal bonding determined that there was an improvement and enrichment of life when animals were closely involved with humans.
+A 2003 study by the U.S. Department of Defense on human–animal bonding determined that there was an improvement and enrichment of life when animals were closely involved with humans.
 The study tested blood levels and noticed a rise in oxytocin in humans and animals which participated; oxytocin has the ability to lower stress, heart rate, and fear levels in humans and animals.

 Historically, animals were domesticated for functional use; for example, dogs for herding and tracking, and cats for killing mice or rats.
 Today, in Western societies, their function is primarily bonding.
 For example, current studies show that 60–80% of dogs sleep with their owners at night in the bedroom, either in or on the bed.
 Moreover, in the past the majority of cats were kept outside (barn cats) whereas today most cats are kept indoors (housecats) and considered part of the family.
 Currently, in the US, for example, 1.2 billion animals are kept as pets, primarily for bonding purposes.
 In addition, as of 1995, there were over 30 research institutions looking into the potential benefits of the human–animal bond.